TI-Toolkit/tokens-wiki/tokens/cumSum(.md

 <tt><kbd><b>2nd</b></kbd></tt>, <kbd>matrix</kbd>, `MATH`, `0:cumSum(`
 <hr>

-`cumSum(` calculates the cumulative sums of a list, or of the columns of a matrix, and outputs them in a new list or matrix variable.
+<tt>cumSum(</tt> calculates the cumulative sums of a list, or of the columns of a matrix, and outputs them in a new list or matrix variable.

 For a list, this means that the Nth element of the result is the sum of the first N elements of the list: